CuBoulder/express_documentation/docs/convert_backdrop_modules.md

 ## Start Converting A Module

-Now you should be able to push...
+You can follow https://api.backdropcms.org/converting-modules-from-drupal to start converting a module.
+No surprises here.
+There are also example blog posts to look at: https://www.lullabot.com/articles/porting-drupal-7-modules-to-backdrop.
+If you want to start a blog post about your journey, go ahead.
+The blog needs fresh content.

+### Reporting Any Issues You See In Core/Adding To Docs

+As I'm going through the Backdrop docs and trying some things out on my local site, I've seen some issues and wanted to chime in on PHP version support.
+Backdrop has a separate repo for issues apart from the codebase: https://github.com/backdrop/backdrop-issues.

+You also might see something that would be a good addition or change to a doc.
+I saw mention of using Lando locally and then an issue about adding that to Backdrop core.
+The solution was to add a page on the main site, https://backdropcms.org/try-backdrop, but I think users might not get to that page since "Download Backdrop" just starts a download.
+My suggestion would be to have the "Download Backdrop" link go to https://backdropcms.org/try-backdrop.
+They have a repo for their main site at https://github.com/backdrop-ops/backdropcms.org/issues that I will file an issue in.

-### Merging From Master
+## Merging Into The Pantheon Master Branch

 Occasionally there will be code updates that you'll want to merge into the master branch so others can pull those in.
+I think it'd be nice to make the master branch of the Pantheon site what Express would like in Backdrop.
+Once you finish a module, you can add it to the master branch.

 On the "Code" tab in a Pantheon site dashboard, it will list any commits from the master branch that you can look at and choose to merge into your codebase.
-Ideally, you will merge these in as they come so no
+Ideally, you will merge these in as they come so no merge conflicts happen.
+Each merge should be about a contrib module or set of modules so hopefully there won't be many conflicts.